MishaGontar/uakino_bot/README.md

 # UaKinoBot

-UaKinoBot is a Java-based automation tool for downloading movies and series from the UaKino website.
+UaKinoBot is a Java-based automation tool for downloading movies and series from the UaKino website(https://uakino.club/).
 It provides a set of classes and utilities to automate the process.

 ## Classes